nlfiedler/zorigami/README.md

 Rewrite server code according to Clean Architecture design, breaking database and pack stores into separate packages within the overall workspace.

+### August 2023

+Found and fixed a major bug in the recording of the file and chunk metadata.
+If a single-chunk file were to finish filling a pack, it would be recorded as belonging to the next pack that was created.
+If no other pack was created, the file record would not be created.
+This led to two problems on restore, one in which the chunk could not be found, and the other in which the file record was missing.
+Added a query to track down the missing chunks by searching all pack archives, and a mutation that inserts a new file record.
+An unused usecase has been committed to the repository for gathering the data regarding the chunks of a file that point to the wrong packs (the first problem).

+Tested full backup and restore on the 300+GB shared dataset.
+Verified that a 30GB file was restored correctly.
+Symbolic links are also restored correctly.